ddmitov/perl-executing-browser/README.md

 * **4.** Connect your Perl scripts to your local HTML page using [one of the three possible methods](#perl-scripts-api).

-PEB is created to work from any folder without installation and all your local HTML files and Perl scripts should be located in the ``{PEB_binary_directory}/resources/app`` directory.
+PEB is created to work from any folder without installation and all your local HTML files and Perl scripts should be located in the ``{PEB_binary_directory}/resources/app`` folder.

 ## Design Objectives
-* **1. Fast, easy and beautiful graphical user interface for Perl 5 desktop applications**
+* **1. Easy and beautiful graphical user interface for Perl 5 desktop applications**
-* **2. Zero installation**
+* **2. Fast, zero-installation software**
 * **3. Cross-platform availability**
 * **4. Secure serverless solution**
 * **5. Maximal reuse of existing web technologies and standards**